gvnzhou/PageScroll.js/README.md

 ## Options

-you can custom the caption by passing options when call the plugin, all available options are listed below.
+you can customize the caption by passing options when calling the plugin, all available options are listed below.

-call the the plugin on a container wish you wish
+call the plugin on a container as you wish
 ```js
 $("#container").PageScroll({
     option: value,